Dr. Ramin Eskandari, a pediatric neurosurgeon at the Medical University of South Carolina, is a fan of reggae in the OR.

 Years of practice: 4

-Preferred genres: “Alternative for faster, less stressful cases; Happy music for last case of day (Bob Marley, Jack Johnson), total mix for routine cases, Easier music for stressful cases (Fink, Dido).”
+Preferred genres: “Alternative for faster, less stressful cases; Happy music for the last case of day (Bob Marley, Jack Johnson), total mix for routine cases, Easier music for stressful cases (Fink, Dido).”

 How does music affect your performance?
 “Music is essential to my performance and that of my staff.
 People request to work with me because they like my music and because they know there will be a good atmosphere.
 It keeps everyone happy and focused on the case.